 This year, I have made a commitment to living healthier.
 There are simply too many negative effects and risks associated with being overweight to do anything else.
-And being that I am surrounded with folks who have made similar commitments with double digit results, it’s hard not to follow suit … I just wish more people would.
+And being that I am surrounded by folks who have made similar commitments with double-digit results, it’s hard not to follow suit … I just wish more people would.

 Sauteed Brussels Sprouts with Lemon Vinaigrette

 - 1 1/2 lbs Brussels sprouts, trimmed and sliced into 1/2 inch disks